mansheelagarwal/HybridBrainTumor_Classification/README.md

 If you cannot access the architecture file, you can view it here:
 ![Architecture GAN_RF](https://github.com/mansheelagarwal/HybridBrainTumorClassification/assets/76102724/98f60d41-2dcc-4d31-a3a5-473859b10f18)

+### Note to viewers
+The uploaded code is a work in progress, and it's possible that there are errors or unresolved issues.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a